Ching-chih Chen

-Ching-chih Chen (born 1937) is an educator, administrator, consultant, and speaker in the field of digital information management and technology.
-After her 10-year administrative experience, and 49-year teaching, research, consulting and speaking activities, she became professor emeritus of Simmons College in June 2010, and president of Global Connection and Collaboration, Inc., a non-profit tax-exempt 501(c)(3) organization.
+Ching-chih Chen (Traditional Chinese: 陳劉欽智; born 1937) is a Taiwanese-American information scientist.
+She is a professor emeritus at Simmons College since June 2010, and president of Global Connection and Collaboration, Inc., a non-profit tax-exempt 501(c)(3) organization.

-Education
+Early life and education

 Ching-chih Chen was born in Gulangyu Island, Fukien Province, on the southeastern coast of China, to a family that prioritized education.
 Her father was an economics professor who died when Chen was a young child.
 She moved with her mother to Taiwan in 1949 shortly before the Communist takeover of the mainland where she completed her elementary and secondary schooling.

-As a Rotary Scholar, she attended the National Taiwan University, where she received a B.A. degree in foreign literature and language in 1959.
-As a Barbour Scholar, Chen went on to receive an A.M.L.S.
-Degree from the University of Michigan in 1961.
+As a Rotary Scholar, she attended National Taiwan University, where she received a B.A. degree in foreign literature and language in 1959.
+As a Barbour Scholar, Chen went on to receive an M.L.I.S. from the University of Michigan in 1961.
 After graduation she worked as a librarian on campus and took undergraduate classes in mathematics.
-She received a Ph.D. in Information Science from Case Western Reserve University in 1974 with the late Prof. Philip M. Morse of MIT as her Ph.D.
+She received a Ph.D. in information science from Case Western Reserve University in 1974 with the late Prof. Philip M. Morse of MIT as her Ph.D.
 Supervisor on operations research with data from the Countway Library of Medicine of Harvard University.